followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/summary/totalItems/customizeText.md

 <!--typeFunctionReturnType-->String<!--/typeFunctionReturnType-->
 <!--typeFunctionReturnDescription-->
-Text to be displayed in the summary item.
+The text for the summary item to display.
 <!--/typeFunctionReturnDescription-->